 Inspiring examples

-Energy Communities Tipperary Cooperative is a community-led, home insulation upgrade and retrofitting organization.
-They are active in County Tipperary in Ireland.
+EcoVision is a community-led, home insulation upgrade and retrofitting cooperative.
+They are active in counties Tipperary, Clare, and Limerick in Ireland.
 The cooperative sees citizen-led renovation as a tool for local development leading to local benefit.
 By providing a One-Stop-Shop service, they make it easy for homeowners to get grant aid, source contractors and oversee projects.
 They do this using funding from the Sustainable Energy Authority of Ireland (SEAI) and in partnership with local partners such as the regional energy agency and community development company. providers of community loans,

 Resources